RyanMersmann/web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain what a token is used for.

+A token is used for client-server authentication.
+This authentication allows the server to communicate with clients that are verified by said token.
+Its like showing an ID to prove who you are.

 2. What steps can you take in your web apps to keep your data secure?

+Using JSON tokens to authorize use of a protected database endpoint.

 3. Describe how web servers work.

+Web Servers comunicate back and forth with the client, and your your computer.
+You would send a request for a website using the a DNS which would then send for access to the website to the nearest server where that website is stored.
+That server would then send back a packet of data, saying it was a good send 200, which would be the home page of the website you are trying to access.
+You then log in sending another response to access the protected endpoints.
+The server verifies you as a registered user and sends a token confirming log in and allowing you access.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Post - Create Get - Read Put - Update Delete - Delete

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.